Skilled Bathroom Drywall Repair in Richmond, BC, With Ironwood Drywall Richmond

 - Structural weakness behind fixtures

+Moisture damage in bathrooms is often accompanied by mould.
+Before beginning any repairs, our professional contractors will assess the extent of contamination.
 The repair process involves cutting out damaged sections and installing moisture-resistant drywall.
 Proper vapor barriers prevent future water infiltration.

 Typical repair steps include:

-- Damage assessment and mold testing
+- Damage assessment and mould testing

 - Removal of compromised materials